saeedalig/flask-app/README.md

 **Kubernetes:**    Used for orchestrating and managing containerized applications.

-**GitOps:**        Used for managing and automating the deployment and configuration of infrastructure and applications through version-controlled Git repositories.
+**Argocd:**        Used for managing and deploying applications to Kubernetes clusters by using Git repositories as the source of truth.

 ![Alt text](static/pic1.png)